iKevinY/EulerPy/README.rst

 ``--skip / -s``
 ---------------

 The ``--skip`` option will prompt the user to "skip" to the next problem.
+As of EulerPy v1.1, it will also append a "skipped" suffix to the skipped problem file.

 .. code-block:: bash